Meet Your Host!

 I moved out to Arizona and spent the first few years of my 20's getting into yoga & meditation, experimented with fasting, cleansing, and different plant-based diets, and growing a general disinterest for modern-day society.
 At 23, I loaded my backpack and walked out into the desert “renouncing the world”.
 I spent the next 6 years hitchhiking the continent in a unique and mind-enriching manner.

 Most of those years, on the road, I tied balloon animals for tips at farmers markets, tourist strips, and fairs.
-I had nothing to go back to and learned the value of choosing a direction, keeping a stead pace, and realizing that no place is ever the final destination.
+I had nothing to go back to and learned the value of choosing a direction, keeping a steady pace, and realizing that no place is ever the final destination.
 We're all really just moving on and on and on.

 Navigating the Mystery became my way of life.